 One of my favourite things about Brooklyn is the multitude of live music venues that showcase everything from; traditional folk to things like American soul.

 Plus, the whole area of Williamsburg has some cool cocktail bars and eateries that are amazing for a night out.
-For instance, Maison Premiere is totally stunning a lovely place to chill out with a few drinks.
+For instance, Maison Premiere is totally stunning and a lovely place to chill out with a few drinks.
 Their adonis cocktail is immense!

 Now, I was told that New Yorkers seemed to fall out of love with Coney Island in the 1990s.
 That being said, thanks to its preservation, Coney Island has once again become a great place to visit.
-This is especially true as it’s so unique and easily one of the best areas in New York to see whilst enjoying some saltwater taffy and the bumper cars.
+This is especially true as it’s so unique and easily one of the best areas in New York to see whilst enjoying some saltwater taffy and bumper cars.

 Oh, and pop over to Dumbo if you want to capture one of those iconic “New York” pics, too.
 It’s become a popular place over the last few years.